That dollar results from a 103.6% acceleration from $82.4 billion 5 years ago during 2020.

 Countries Behind Norway’s Greatest Trade Surpluses

-Norway produced a $61.3 billion trade surplus during 2021, up 5,425% from $1.1 billion in black ink one year earlier.
+Norway produced an overall US$69.2 billion trade surplus during 2024, declining by -14% from $80.5 billion in black ink one year earlier for 2023.

 Based on Investopedia’s definition of net importer, a country whose total value of all imported goods is lower than its value of all exports is said to have a positive trade balance or surplus.